carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 > ## `.discussion`
 >
-> ¿Does amplicon metagenomics needs an assembly step in its analysis worflow?
+> Does amplicon metagenomics needs an assembly step in its analysis worflow?
 {: .discussion}

-## Bining
+## Metagenomic binning
-To be abel to analyze each species individualy we can separate the original genomes in the sample with a process called binning.
+To be able to analyze each species individualy we can separate the original genomes in the sample with a process called binning.
-In this process, the assembled contigs from the metagenome will be assigned to different bins (fasta files that contain certain contigs).
+In this process, the assembled contigs from the metagenome will be assigned to different bins (FASTA files that contain certain contigs).
 Ideally, each bin corresponds to only one original genome.

 Although an obvious way to separate contigs that correspond to a different species is by their taxonomic assignation, there are more reliable methods that do the binning using characteristics of the contigs, such as their GC content, the use of tetranucleotides (composition) or their coverage (abundance).